nimatrueway/nesto-challenge/README.md

 # Deploying and running back-end microservice

+TODO: add containerization and integrate to docker-compose
+TODO: add more validation for non-existent authors or genres
 TODO: add unit-test
 TODO: add open-telemetry and context logging
 TODO: add better error handling